Vet bonding scheme

 - have a permanent, full-time position, in an eligible practice, whose focus is production animals, or

-- have been offered a role in an eligible practice but haven't started working yet.
+- have been offered a role in an eligible practice.

 All successful applicants stay in the scheme for 5 years, as long as they remain eligible.